LJPethig/project_orion_game/docs/Project_Orion_Narrative_v3.md

 Jack has never tasted real coffee.
 He has never smelled real coffee.
 He does not have the sensory vocabulary to process what he is experiencing when he opens the first cask.

 ### The moment
 He opens a cask because he needs to confirm what he's looking at.
-The smell hits him before he can read anything else.
+The smell hits him before he can read anything else — whole bean aromatics locked in for a century, released the moment the seal breaks.
 He doesn't know what it is.
 He just knows it is unlike anything synthetic he has ever encountered — complex, warm, alive in a way that nothing in his daily existence is.

 He reads.
 He understands slowly.
 And then he sits with it for a moment.

 Jack Harrow — broke, blacklisted, hunted, alone in deep space with a damaged ship — is holding something that no longer exists.
 Something that a civilisation lost.
 Something that people in another century loved with an intensity that he is only beginning to grasp.

+There is a further cruelty in it — he reads that freshly roasted beans need time to degas before extraction.
+CO2 released in the days after roasting.
+Even now, even here, the coffee has to rest before it can be brewed.
+The best cup of coffee in the known universe and he has to wait a week.

 And then the practical reality reasserts itself.
 Twenty kilograms of this.
 In 1kg casks.
 Each one independently negotiable.

 This is his ticket out.

-### The value
+### The extraction problem
-The right buyer would pay almost anything.
-A serious collector of pre-collapse Earth artefacts.
-A chef on a luxury station who has spent a career working with inferior ingredients.
-A wealthy historian.
-Someone who grew up hearing their grandparents talk about what coffee used to be.
+Jack has 20kg of the most valuable coffee in existence and absolutely no way to brew it properly.

+The knowledge exists — historical records, pre-collapse brewing literature, extraction science.
+He can read about it.
+Bloom times, water temperature to the degree, pressure curves, extraction ratios, the relationship between grind size and contact time.
+He can understand it academically the way a historian understands a dead language.
+Understanding it and executing it are entirely different things.

+What is required to do this coffee justice:

+**A commercial quality grinder** — conical or flat burr, either acceptable, but the quality must be exceptional.
+Burr geometry, RPM, heat management.
+A grinder that costs more than most people earn in a year, maintained by someone who understands what they are maintaining.
+Inconsistent grind particle size is the enemy of extraction.
+At this level of coffee, it is an act of violence.

+**An E61 group head double boiler** — named for the Faema E61 of 1961, the machine that changed espresso forever.
+Fully manual.
+Flow control.
+Precise temperature stability across the group head.
+The double boiler separates steam and brew water so neither compromises the other.
+Museum quality.
+The kind of object that exists in a climate-controlled display case, lovingly restored by someone who considers it sacred.
+Finding one functional in 2276 would be nearly as remarkable as finding the coffee itself.

+**Biological milk** — from an actual animal.
+Another rarity so profound that most people in 2276 have never encountered it.
+Synthetic milk exists and is nutritionally adequate.
+It does not microfoam correctly.
+The proteins are wrong.
+You cannot make a proper latte with synthetic milk any more than you can make this coffee with synth-coffee beans.
+The milk is part of the ritual.

+**A synthetic barista** — trained on pre-collapse extraction literature, the ancient methods studied with the intensity of scholarship.
+No human alive has the practiced skill — the tactile feedback, the thousands of hours of repetition, the intuitive adjustments that cannot be learned from reading alone.
+A synthetic can accumulate that practice without biological fatigue or inconsistency.
+The perfect rosetta in the foam — latte art that requires a steady hand, precise microfoam texture, and muscle memory that only a synthetic could develop to this standard — is within their capability.
+Perfection achieved through the marriage of science and art.

+The result of all four elements combined exists in perhaps a dozen places in the known universe.
+The private collections of the ultra-wealthy.
+The inner sanctums of the most powerful corporate hierarchies.
+A ritual of exclusivity so extreme that most people in 2276 don't know it exists, let alone that they are missing it.

+Enso VeilTech's board almost certainly has access.
+Employee number 7,341,892 does not.

+Jack Harrow is floating in deep space with 20kg of the raw ingredient and none of the means to honour it.

+The cask he keeps for himself — he will brew it badly.
+Wrong grind, wrong temperature, wrong pressure, improvised equipment.
+Every variable wrong.
+And it will still be the best thing he has ever tasted in his entire life.
+Because even a poor extraction of this coffee, in 2276, is extraordinary beyond his capacity to describe.

+He will not have the words for it.
+Nobody alive does.

 The transaction would be conducted quietly, in private, with no financial record.
 The kind of buyer who wants this does not want anyone knowing they have it.
 Discretion is assumed on both sides.
 No financial system required.
 No quantum ID.
 Pure barter — the most valuable kind, between people who both understand what they are exchanging.